 Stay tuned in!

 Truckstop.com knows that this is where the industry is heading, and as the original and first load board on the internet, we think we know a little bit about being innovative.

 What will really start to separate the players from the MVPs is scale – meaning that a digital freight matching easy button is only going to work if there are a lot of shipments moving through the system, so brokers can find carriers, and carriers can find loads.
 If there are enough loads being posted to the platform and enough carriers using the platform to connect with those loads, you’ll have a winning system.
 Truckstop.com has that now with a load board the trucking industry relies on.

-The future of the digital freight matching process should be able to provide more than just a “Buy it now!” ability.
+At Truckstop.com, we believe the future of the digital freight matching process should be able to provide even more than Book It Now capability.
 Rather, digital freight matching has the potential to provide a full-circle, seamless process for all users.
-A carrier should be able to do everything from accept the initial load to get paid upon delivering that load.
-A broker should experience the same simple process from posting the load to paying a carrier for delivery of that load.
+A carrier should be able to do everything, from accepting the initial load to collecting payment upon delivery of that load.
+A broker should experience the same, simple process from posting the load to paying a carrier for delivery of that load.

 Truckstop.com is a known leader with an extensive team of innovators which gives us a great advantage – no matter how many players are on the field.
 And we are hard at work driving innovation forward.
 It’s what we do because no matter what, we are always working to find a better way.